 Another advantage of such a system is the completely silent operation, unlike systems powered by aggregates.

-Operating the system is extremely simple.
+Operating the system is extremely easy.

 In case of lack of water in the well, the pump also stops and starts running only when the water returns.